Sandruski/rts-group-movement/docs/README.md

 The A* algorithm takes into account only static obstacles.
 This means that dynamic obstacles like units are ignored when calculating the path.
 It is in the units' hands to avoid the dynamic obstacles, then.
 This is achieved with the Collision System, which is made of two smaller systems, the Collision Prediction System (which is run first) and the Collision Avoidance Sytem (which is run only if the Collision Prediction System determines a collision).
 The Collision System checks for future collisions (opposed to immediate collisions), which are collisions happening at a specific point in the future.
 It finds out if two units will collide and treats the collision adequately.
 If all of the future collisions are treated, the risk for immediate collisions is zero.

-In <I>StarCraft</I>, units are constrained by the fact that they are competing for waypoints.
+In _StarCraft<_, units are constrained by the fact that they are competing for waypoints.
 They are constantly stopping and moving because each time they travel to a new node they ask "is the next node that I want to walk to occupied?" to the Collision Prediction System.
 If the answer is "no", they keep moving along the path.
 If the answer is "yes", the Collision Avoidance System processes the collision and gives orders to the unit to execute specified commands.
 Those commands may involve the creation of a new path.

-In <I>Starcraft II</I>, units avoid obstacles and other units (but also flock together) using steering behaviour.
+In _Starcraft II_, units avoid obstacles and other units (but also flock together) using steering behaviour.
 This allows units to weave in and out without calculating a whole new path or losing momentum.
 In a worst case scenario, the units can even ignore the collision radius, allowing for more fluid movement and higher movement efficiency overall.

-#### Implementation
+#### Implementation<br><br>

 **PROBLEM 2.
 Dealing with dynamic obstacles (moving and still units)**

 3. Before getting to the next position, units must process this next position through the Collision Prediction System, in order to predict collision with the other units in the environment.
 4. If a collision is found, the unit has to avoid (before it happens) it by following the rules of the Collision Avoidance System.
 If there is no collision, then the unit can go on its way.

-#### Collision Prediction System (detecting collisions)
+#### Collision Prediction System (detecting collisions)<br><br>

 In each frame of the simulation, each unit needs to check for future collisions with all other units in the scene.
 This is done by processing the next tile the unit wants to go to through the collision prediction system.
 The possible situations of collision are: